Professor Susan Krumdieck Research Website

 Transition Engineering

-Let's be clear - the world cannot "technology our way out" when it comes to the existential problems of global warming, resource scarcity, social inequity and economics that drive the tragedy of the commons.
-There is no time to "discover new sustainable technologies" that will substitute for unsustainable systems.
+Let's be clear - the world cannot "technology our way out" when it comes to the existential problems of global warming, resource scarcity, ocean acidification, biodiversity collapse, social inequity and economics that drive the tragedy of the commons.
+There is no time to "discover new sustainable technologies" and work through the decadal uptake to substitute for unsustainable systems.
 If you are an engineer who is working on sustainable technologies, if you are a student wanting to change the world, if you are a researcher who has already spent decades on the politically correct miracle technologies - then I invite you to look up.
 Join the Transition Engineering movement.
 You need to learn about behaviours, cultures, resource extraction, environment.
 You need to have expertise in energy an material systems, but you also have to know policy and economics.
 There are enough people working on hydrogen, carbon capture and storage, biofuels, electric vehicles, solar panels, wind turbines.
-The next giant wave of radically creative and ingenious engineering work is HOW to CHANGE the things that are useful and economic, but are the foundations of unsustainability.
+The next giant wave of radically creative and ingenious engineering work is HOW to CHANGE the things that are useful and economic, but are, in fact, the foundations of unsustainability

 Complex problems require systems engineering of technologies and infrastructure in the context of often competing economic, social, and environmental factors.
 This can often involve the development of renewable energy or clean technologies.
 However, real transition projects for companies or communities require a systems engineering approach, creativity and innovation.